 I opted for the baked crab cake with sherry cream and pickled okra relish; fresh seafood is flown in regularly.

-The crab cake was surprisingly good, thanks no doubt to the cream sauce.
+The crab cake was surprisingly good, thanks to the cream sauce.
 It's not large, but it was rich enough to satisfy my hunger.

 Kel enjoyed her red chile tortilla soup with avocado and cotija cheese.

-Meat lovers might opt for the 12-ounce NY prime strip with broccolini and mashed potatoes or the 6-ounce prime tenderloin with asparagus and duck fat potato galette.
+Meat lovers might opt for the 12-ounce New York prime strip with broccolini and mashed potatoes or the 6-ounce prime tenderloin with asparagus and duck fat potato galette.

 For dessert, I got the tiramisu-inspired tres leches cake.
 It felt like an odd combo and didn't work well, but you know me, I ate it anyway!